NeighTools/UnityDoorstop/README.md

 * **Runs first**: Doorstop runs its code before Unity can do so
 * **Configurable**: An elementary configuration file allows you to specify your assembly to execute
 * **Multiplatform**: Supports Windows, Linux, macOS
+* **Debugger support**: Allows to debug managed assemblies in Visual Studio, Rider or dnSpy *without modifications to Mono*

 ## Unity runtime support